awslabs/idf-modules/modules/replication/dockerimage-replication/README-DATAFILES.md

     default: my-hosted-image/platform-docker-remote-hub-docker-com
 ```

-This file tells the replication module to look for EACH key and replace with the value.
+This section tells the replication module to look for EACH key and replace with the value.
 Any image that is hosed at `quay.io` will be replaced with `my-hosted-image/platform-docker-remote-quay-io`.

 The `default` entry is enacted if an image does not match any key.
-It is up to your discretion whether to use this or not.
+It is up to your discretion whether to add a `default` key or not.
+Any DNS that does not match exactly as the key(s) provided will remain unmodified.

 As with the charts DNS: if your DNS is protected by Basic Auth, you MUST use the `HelmRepoSecretName` as defined in the [README](README.md) and comply with the standard as defined.
 The `HelmRepoSecretKey` is optional.